SamanShafigh/nodejs-addons-performance-evaluation/README.md

 # NodeJS Addons Performance Evaluation
-This is a simple NodeJS addons performance evaluation used as a self documentation.
+This is a simple NodeJS addons performance evaluation.
-But you are more than welcome to use or branch this repository.

 ## Intro